therealcain/SuperMario/README.md

 * Level Design Editor

 # How to Compile
-Currently this project is under development on Linux.
-The CMakeLists.txt is designed only to Ubuntu.
+Currently this project is under development on Linux; CMake file is designed only to Ubuntu.

+Open up the Terminal in the project directory, and type this commands:
 ```
 mkdir build; cd build
 cmake ..
 make
 ```
 And the game will be generated to the bin folder

+In case there is any sort of errors make sure you have the latest or installed `make` and `cmake` binaries.